fprimeau/NK-EXAMPLES/README.md

 <TT> grd</TT>: a structure with the mesh size definition <p>
   <TT>M3d</TT>: a three dimensional wet-dry mask with wet points <TT> M3d(i,j,k) = 1</TT> and dry points <TT> M3d(i,j,k) = 0</TT> <p> <p>

-The first example solves for the cyclo-stationary ideal age field using the Newton-Krylov method with a preconditioner. <p>
+    The example in <TT>age_driver.m</TT> solves for the cyclo-stationary ideal age equation.
+The script first initializes the age variable with a vector of independently and identically distributed random variables drawn from a normal distribution with mean 2000 years and variance (20 years)^2 and time-steps the equations forward in time for three years.
+This illustrates the model drift.
+Then the script uses the same initial random vector to initialize the Newton-Krylov solver to find the cyclo-stationary state.
+Finally the script reruns the model for three years but this time uses the output from the Newton-Krylov solver to initialize the model.
+The resulting solution does not drift, inidicating that it is a cyclo-stationry state.<p>